Ahmedhamed77/IWeather/README.md

 # IWeather

-# React Native Template

 [![Moove It](https://circleci.com/gh/moove-it/react-native-template.svg?style=svg)](https://app.circleci.com/pipelines/github/moove-it/react-native-template?branch=master)

-This project aims to be a strong foundation for react-native applications.
-It provides a clear and organized structure, core dependencies, and boilerplate to jumpstart development.
+This project is using weatheOpenmap to provide info about weather for cities around the world.

 ## Prerequisites